 Your account mix, or the types of credit accounts you have, may be a factor in determining your credit scores.
 Lenders generally like to see that you have a history of making on-time payments on a variety of credit accounts rather than just one type.
 So a mix of credit cards, plus other loans — like auto loans, student loans or mortgages — may help you build your credit scores.

 Hard and soft inquiries happen when you apply for new credit accounts, or sometimes when you set up utilities or rent an apartment.
 Hard inquiries typically stay on your credit reports for two years.
 And if you have a large number of hard inquiries in a short period of time, it may lower your scores because lenders could view you as a borrower who’s seeking credit.

 How long does my credit history have to be to help my credit scores?

 In general, you need to have at least one account open that has been reporting to the credit bureaus for six months to have enough information to generate a credit score.

 You can continue to build your credit history by paying your bills on time and establishing a mix of credit accounts that includes installment loans (like a student loan or mortgage) and revolving lines of credit like a credit card or home equity lines of credit.
 You could also become an authorized user on an account where someone has a long-established credit history.

-However, there’s no set amount of time required to achieve a certain credit score.
 Because everyone’s financial situation is unique, the length of time it takes for credit scores to increase varies from person to person.